kldavis4/telerobot/README.md

 ### Go to http://localhost:9000/

 This page allows control via the virtual joystick.
-There are two status indicators at the top left.
-The top indicator is the device status (green = connected, red = not connected).
-The bottom indicator shows the motion command server status (yellow = running).
+There is a device status indicator at the top left (green = connected, red = not connected, purple = web application error).

 ### Got to http://localhost:9000/program